Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 **Impact: Medium**

 **Guidance:**
 Each region has its own scaling plans assigned to host pools within that region.
 However, these plans can become inaccessible if there's a regional failure.
-To mitigate this risk, it's advisable to create a secondary scaling plan in another region
+To mitigate this risk, it's advisable to create a secondary scaling plan in another region.

 **Resources:**